001101/repository/README.md

 An epiphyte-hosted repository of pre-built packages for software systems developed for/by the epiphyte community

+# browse

+You can browse the repository packages and information [here](https://mirror.epiphyte.network/repos/index.html)

+# setup

 enable the repository
 ```
 vim /etc/pacman.conf